farlee2121/DevEssentialsBlog/content/draft/2023-09-20-Datomic-vs-EventStore.md

 I should highlight that different events might change the same data, but communicate different reasons for change.
 In the example above, `ItemAdded` and `ItemReturned` might both effect how we tabulate item quantities.

-Different usecases can similarly interpret the events differently.
+Because events communicate *why* data changed, different usecases can interpret the events differently.
 For example, the logic for recommending products might interpret `ItemReturned` quantities differently than the logic for managing inventory.

 The interpretation of events can also change over time since we know the intent of each event.
-For example, a system report might remove returned items from the total items sold, but later decide to pivot to including them as sold items and accounting for returns separately.
+Today the sales report might deduct returned items from the total items sold, but later decide to include them as sold items and account for returns separately.
 No data is lost, it's just reinterpreted.

-It's also possible to support advance decisions based on the order of events.
+It's also possible to support advanced decisions based on the order of events.
 Decisions based on event order don't lose context over time, unlike decisions based on a set of state flags.

 EventStore has a good [overview of concepts](https://www.eventstore.com/event-sourcing).
-If you want to experiment, here's an [install guide](https://developers.eventstore.com/server/v22.10/installation.html#quick-start) then jump over to the [library guide](https://developers.eventstore.com/clients/grpc/).
+If you want to experiment, here's an [install guide](https://developers.eventstore.com/server/v22.10/installation.html#quick-start) then jump over to the [library's guide](https://developers.eventstore.com/clients/grpc/).